THE NEXT BEST ROAD BIKE SHOES

 Its wide, conventional tongue and Boa closure system gave us good fit adjustment down through the forefoot without any hot spots or limits to our toes’ freedom of movement.
 At the same time, the RSL Road’s heel cup shape closely follows your heel’s width from bottom to top to keep it from moving laterally or vertically throughout the pedal stroke.

 It’s important to note that both the RSL Knit and RSL Road run larger than the XXX and all of the other best road bike shoes we’ve reviewed.
-The observations I’ve made about both Trek RSL shoes are for ones we tested that are half-size smaller than what we normally wear.
+The observations I’ve made about both Trek RSL shoes are for ones we tested that are half a size smaller than what we usually wear.

 For me, the RSL Road is a roomier shoe than I prefer.
 Nate likes it as much as the similarly priced Specialized S-Works Torch.

-Uppers and Closures – A wide, well-padded, and ventilated tongue, along with Li2 push-to-engage, pull-to-disengage Boa dials with wires and guides running down to the forefoot, do a nice job of comfortably tuning your fit.
+Closures and Uppers – A wide, well-padded, and ventilated tongue, along with two Boa L6 dials with wires and guides running down to the forefoot, do a nice job of comfortably tightening your fit.

 You can order the Trek Velocis for US$250, £230, €250 using this link to Trek’s online bike store and from Sigma Sports.